floduca/BIMM143_floduca/README.md

 # BIMM143_floduca

-This is a respository from work done in BIMM143 at UCSD in the fall of 2019
+This is a repository from work done in BIMM143 at UCSD in the fall of 2019